Selective symplectic homology with applications to contact non-squeezing: Introduction

 \subsection{Conjugation isomorphisms}

 The conjugation isomorphism

-is associated to a symplectomorphism $\psi:\hat{W}\to\hat{W}$, defined on the completion of $W$, that preserves the Liouville form outside of a compact set.
-To any such symplectomorphism $\psi$, one can associate a unique contactomorphism $\varphi:\partial W\to\partial W$, called \emph{ideal restriction}, such that
+is associated with a symplectomorphism $\psi:\hat{W}\to\hat{W}$, defined on the completion of $W$, that preserves the Liouville form outside of a compact set.
+With any such symplectomorphism $\psi$, one can associate a unique contactomorphism $\varphi:\partial W\to\partial W$, called \emph{ideal restriction}, such that

 for $r\in\R^+$ large enough and for a certain positive function $f:\partial W\to \R^+$.
 The set $\Omega_b$ is the image of $\Omega_a$ under the contactomorphism $\varphi^{-1}:\partial W\to\partial W$.
 I.e. the conjugation isomorphism has the following form